-Restarting a simulation
+4.3 Restarting a simulation

 You can use the restart option if your simulation crashes or you want to restart the model from where your previous simulation ended.
 The model saves an output file necessary to restart a simulation every month in the output subdirectory (SAV.YYYYMMDDHH).
-In the event of crashes, the model also saves temporary files more frequently in your working directory (SAVTMP.YYYYMMDDHH).
-To restart a simulation, simply change the create a soft link from the appropriate SAV.YYYYMMDDHH file to a file named fort.14 in your working directory your simulations, you may also need to create new ICBC files and modify the links in the regcmx script.
+In the event of crashes, the model also saves temporary files more frequently in your working directory (SAVTMP.YYYMMDDHH).
+To restart a simulation, simply change the "ifrest" parameter to true in the regcm.in file and if needed modify the date parameters.
+You will also need to create a soft link from the appropriate SAV.YYYYMMDDHH file to a file named fort.14 in your working directory (note: YYYYMMDDHH should match the date that you want to begin restarting the simulation).
+Depending on your simulations, you may also need to create new ICBC files and modify the links in the regcm.x script.